Real-time Spatial Retrieval Augmented Generation for Urban Environments: Results and use cases

+Since the main limitation in terms of latency is the LLM, we conducted a few additional experiments to analyze how the number of entities and the type of question affect it.
+To do so, we focused on assessing the latency associated with retrieving entities from the Orion-LD context broker and subsequently obtaining responses from OpenAI GPT-4.1 API.

-The data set used in these tests consisted of 1,088 PoIs centered around Madrid, injected into the context broker.
-To ensure consistency in the results, no modifications were introduced to the bounding box defining the search area, so all queries targeted the same fixed geographical region.
-Due to the deterministic nature of the context broker, repeated queries with the same parameters yielded an identical set of PoIs, thus minimizing variability arising from data retrieval.
-Furthermore, the instructions provided to the GPT model were kept constant throughout all trials, with only the prompt (i.e., the specific question) changed.
-This controlled environment ensured that observed time differences could be more directly attributed to inherent computational and retrieval overheads, rather than extraneous factors such as prompt engineering or fluctuating network conditions.
-The logged latency values included both the time required to fetch the relevant POIs from the context broker and the time associated with querying the LLM.
-After each query was repeated 10 times and the latencies recorded, the maximum PoI limit parameter was increased from 10 to 100, and eventually to 650 PoIs.
+The logged latency values included both the time required to fetch the relevant entities from the context broker and the time associated with querying the LLM.
+After each query was repeated 10 times and the latencies recorded, the maximum entities limit parameter was increased from 10 to 100, and eventually to 650 PoIs.

-We deliberately sought to cover a broad spectrum of prompts, including general, open-ended questions such as ``What can I visit in Madrid?'' as well as more narrowly constrained prompts such as ``What can I visit today in Madrid that costs between 10 and 20€?''.
+We deliberately sought to cover a broad spectrum of new prompts, including general, open-ended questions such as ``What can I visit in Madrid?'' as well as more narrowly constrained prompts such as ``What can I visit today in Madrid that costs between 10 and 20€?''.
 Furthermore, we incorporated queries referencing well-known entities where relevant PoI data was expected to be present such as ``Do you know if I can visit Museo del Prado?'', as well as deliberately misleading or contextually unsuitable inquiries ``Do you know if I can visit the Eiffel Tower in Madrid?'' to test scenarios where the answer was unequivocally unavailable or incorrect.
 By constructing a diverse query set along these dimensions, ranging from generic to highly specific, and from presumably correct to manifestly invalid, we aimed to assess how the complexity, specificity, and foreknowledge of a query’s validity might influence the UFM’s overall latency performance.
-The queries used in this phase of the experiment are labeled as latency questions (QL) and are included in Table \ref{tab:table-ql}.
+The queries used in this phase of the experiment are labeled as latency questions (Q) and are included in Table \ref{tab:table-ql}.